drbfraser/CRADLE-Platform/docs/dev_env_setup.md

 JWT_SECRET_KEY=supersecretkey
 ```

+Note you may set these to any arbitrary values.

 ## 4. Spin up the Docker Containers

+From your OS's terminal (such as PowerShell in Windows) run:

 ```
 docker-compose up
 ```

 All the Docker images will build and then the Docker containers will start.
-You may use the `-d` option to run the Docker containers in the background.
+You may add the `-d` option to run the Docker containers in the background.

 Now it's time to run the database migrations.
-Once the containers have fully started, run:
+Once the containers have fully started, run the following command.
+If you did not use the `-d` option above, you may need to launch a new terminal.

 ```
 docker exec flask flask db upgrade